gridap/Gridap.jl/docs/src/ODEs.md

 ## Generalised- $\alpha$ scheme for second-order ODEs
 This scheme relies on the state vector $\\{\boldsymbol{s}(t)\\} = \\{\boldsymbol{u}(t), \partial_{t} \boldsymbol{u}(t), \partial_{tt} \boldsymbol{u}(t)\\}$.
 It needs a nontrivial starting procedure that evaluates $\partial_{tt} \boldsymbol{u}(t_{0})$ by enforcing a zero residual at $t_{0}$.
 The finaliser can still return the first vector of the state vectors.
 For convenience, let $\partial_{tt} \boldsymbol{u}\_{n}$ denote the approximation $\partial_{tt} \boldsymbol{u}(t_{n})$.

+> The initial acceleration can alternatively be provided manually: when calling `solve(odeslvr, tfeop, t0, tF, uhs0)`, set `uhs0 = (u0, v0, a0)` instead of `uhs0 = (u0, v0)`.
+This is useful when enforcing a zero initial residual would lead to a singular system.

 This method is built out of the following update rule
 ```math